 Throughout American history, the Steinway name has woven itself into the hearts of the American people through its dedication to high quality.
 Today, it has become a center for music and culture, and provides an outlet for all creative minds.

 The 300,000th Steinway at The White House

 Van Cliburn performs at the White House in 1972.

 Steinway "Victory Verticals"

-Just as founder Henry E. Steinway integrated himself into American culture, so has the Steinway name become a founding factor in establishing American patriotism.
-Steinway pianos have served as comfort during times of hardship, and entertainment in times of need.
-Steinway & Sons breathes red, white, and blue, from the initial craftsmanship of the piano's rim to its final polish before departure from our factory in New York.
+Just as founder Henry E. Steinway integrated himself into American culture, so too has the Steinway name become synonymous with American patriotism.
+Steinways have served as comfort during times of hardship, and entertainment in times of need.
+Steinway & Sons is all–American, from the initial craftsmanship of the piano’s rim to its final polish before departure from our factory in New York.

 A century and a half later, the Steinway is still handcrafted with pride in the U.S.A.

 Thank you.
 You will now be directed to your nearest location.

 We were not able to submit your information.
 Please try again soon.